-Lint Interceptor - Found in laundromats, hospitals, hotels, motels and nursing homes.
+Lint interceptor - Found in laundromats, hospitals, hotels, motels and nursing homes.
 Is used to separate the lint, string, buttons, etc. from the water.

-Starch Trap - Found in bakeries or vegetable washing premises.
+Starch trap - Found in bakeries or vegetable washing premises.
 Is used to separate the starch and heavier solids from the water (similar to a grease trap).

-Hair Trap - Found in hairdressers.
-These are installed underneath the sinks to capture hair prior to it entering the sewer network.
+Hair trap - Found in hairdressers.
+These are installed underneath the sinks to capture hair before it enters the sewer network.

-Dry Basket Arrestor - Found in most food outlets.
-Is basically a sieve on the sinkhole to capture solids prior to entering the sewer network.
+Dry basket arrestor - Found in most food outlets.
+Is basically a sieve on the sinkhole to capture solids before they enter the sewer network.

-Settling/Sedimentation Tanks - Found in a variety of industries.
+Settling/sedimentation tanks - Found in a variety of industries.
 Used to settle solids out of solution.

-pH Neutralisation - Found in industries that have either high or low pH.
-Is utilised to bring the pH back to neutral to protect the sewer network.
+pH neutralisation - Found in industries that have either high or low pH.
+Is used to bring the pH back to neutral to protect the sewer network.

-Belt/Filter Press - Found in larger industries where a high quantity of solids are present in the wastewater stream.
+Belt/filter press - Found in larger industries where a high quantity of solids are present in the wastewater stream.
 The belt press mulches the solids and presses them to remove excess water.
 The mulch can then be disposed to solid waste or used as a fertiliser (depending on the nature of the waste).

-UV Treatment - Found in larger industries.
+UV treatment - Found in larger industries.
 Is used to inactivate micro-organisms to prevent the spread of potentially harmful pathogens.

-Ion Exchange - Found in industries where there are undesirable ionic contaminants that need to be removed from the wastewater.
+Ion exchange - Found in industries where there are undesirable ionic contaminants that need to be removed from the wastewater.
 It is efficient in removing toxic metals.

-Dissolved Air Flotation (DAF) - Found in larger industries.
-It clarifies wastewater by the removal of suspended matter via tiny bubbles that adhere to the suspended matter, and float it to the top of the water surface to be removed by a skimming device.
+Dissolved air flotation (DAF) - Found in larger industries.
+It clarifies wastewater by removing of suspended matter via tiny bubbles that adhere to the suspended matter, and float it to the top of the water surface to be removed by a skimming device.

-Lamella Clarifier - Found in industries that need to separate sedimentable solids from liquids.
+Lamella clarifier - Found in industries that need to separate sedimentable solids from liquids.
 As the carrying liquid goes up the inclined plates, the solids settle downward and slide down the plate to a collection hopper.